Riya10031/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.

-Similarly to Azure Synapse Analytics, an Azure Databricks **workspace** provides a central point for managing Databricks clusters, data, and resources on Azure.
+Similar to Azure Synapse Analytics, an Azure Databricks **workspace** provides a central point for managing Databricks clusters, data, and resources on Azure.

-In this lab, you'll learn about Azure Databricks workspace, which provides a central point for managing Databricks clusters, data, and resources on Azure.
+In this lab, you'll learn about the Azure Databricks workspace, which provides a central point for managing Databricks clusters, data, and resources on Azure.

 ### Objectives